-Data Description Fluoroscopy times To be recorded: Total fluoroscopy time ● The total fluoroscopy time for the procedure (a.k.a., "pedal down" time) Total RF ablation time Total RF ablation time as measured by total time of ablation lesion applications, from first ablation lesion to end of last lesion, will be documented.
+Data Description Fluoroscopy times To be recorded: Total fluoroscopy time • The total fluoroscopy time for the procedure (a.k.a., "pedal down" time) Ablation fluoroscopy time • The time between the first ablation catheter insertion to last ablation catheter removal from the left atrium.
+Total RF ablation time Total RF ablation time as measured by total time of ablation lesion applications, from first ablation lesion to end of last lesion, will be documented.
 These values will be noted in both the FIRM-guided and conventional ablation groups.
-If ablation for AT/atrial flutter is pursued, this ablation time will be documented separately Total procedure time Total procedure time defined as: time from insertion of first sheaths for vascular access to removal of sheaths.
+If ablation for AT/atrial flutter is pursued, this ablation time will be documented separately Total procedure time Total procedure time defined as: time from insertion of first sheaths for vascular access to removal of catheters.
 Medication administration Cardiac medications administered during the procedure including drug name, dosage, and indication and will be recorded.
 Devices and equipment Devices and equipment used during the procedure including access devices, diagnostic and ablation catheters, and mapping equipment type will be recorded.